cigidigital/deltatigaenam/DEPLOYMENT.md

 ### 5. **Build and Deploy**

-After the initial clone, you have several options:
+After the initial clone, you have two options:

-#### Option A: Pre-built Assets (Recommended if dist is committed)
+#### Option A: Pre-built Assets (Recommended)

 **If you've committed the `dist` folder to Git:**

 1. **Clone automatically includes built files** - no build needed!
-2. **Just copy the built files** to the web directory:
+2. **Use the auto-deploy script** to extract only built files:
     ```bash
     cd public_html
-    cp -r dist/* .
+    chmod +x deploy-cpanel.sh
-    rm -rf dist
+    ./deploy-cpanel.sh
     ```

 **Benefits:**